Three goals for UI evaluations are:

 The mediator is responsible for stopping a design discussion and deciding when enough description of the design flaw has been made.
 Typically, if the design flaw or idea can be described as a bullet of one or two sentences then the discussion should stop.
 The mediator should rephrase the design flaw or idea into a bullet.
 This helps reach consensus and give the design team time to record the bullet.

 Heuristic evaluation is the most popular expert evaluation.
 Nielsen has demonstrated that a relatively small number of evaluators can find many of the usability problems.

 A heuristic is a guideline or “rule of the thumb” that can be used to critique a design.
 The general idea of heuristic evaluation is that several experts independently delineate usability problems using a set of usability heuristics.
 The process of heuristic evaluation is:

 - A set of heuristics are developed for the UI domains.
 I use the word domain to emphasize that the heuristics should be general usability guidelines, not specific to the UI.
 The heuristics are developed by the usability expert.

 - The usability expert evaluates the UI.
 The expert will require a prototype, list of goals and task sequences so that the evaluator can understand the UI.
 The evaluator makes two passes through the UI.

-- The first pass familiarizes the experts to the UI.
+- The first pass familiarizes the experts with the UI.

-- During the second pass, the expert concentrates on the heuristics and make notes of any design flaw or failure to pass all heuristics.
+- During the second pass, the expert concentrates on the heuristics and make notes of any design flaw or failure to pass any heuristic.